omnect/omnect-device-service/README.md

   }
 }'
 ```
+As a result of registration, the current status is published to the registered endpoint.

 A client should unregister an endpoint if no updates must received anymore (e.g. because the client application exits)